patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## Teachable Moments 2: Space Invaders vs Pacman
 This seems to be one of challenges that sorts the population.
 Caveat: this is from my purely personal sampling.
 I have found the Space Invaders clones tend to be very high quality, whereas for the "deceptively simple” Pacman there tends to be a raft of issues that challenge the users `Good Point 27: some tasks lend themselves to "teachable moments"`.
 My suspicion is that there are a couple of required complex concepts in a maze game that Scratch does not deliver in its default toolbox, or that are easily synthesised.
 This might be a fruitful area to extend the sprite’s capabilities

-*	confession time: for the second time (approx 30+ years after the first attempt) I am re-implementing Pacman	and I'm finding that talking about the incomplete (broken?) versions I "Saved As" on the way can be used for some "teachable moments"`
+*	confession time: for the second time (approx 30+ years after the first attempt) I am re-implementing Pacman	and I'm finding that talking about the incomplete (broken?) versions I created on the way can be used for some "teachable moments"`
- *	for example, I have various baby step projects that will show the small adjustments to the code blocks that will implement the stages of
+ *	for example, I have various "baby step" projects that will show the small adjustments to the code blocks that will implement the stages of a ghost
-  *	moving smoothly betweens points on a grid
+  1.	moving smoothly betweens points on a grid
-  *	choosing betweeen N, E, W, S to head to Pacman / some other target
+  1.	choosing betweeen N, E, W, S to head towards Pacman / some other target
-  *	 turning left instead of reversing direction on the next choice
+  1.	turning left instead of reversing direction on the next choice

-Note this -> which then delivers the ghost patrolling in circles behaviour for free
+Note this -> which then delivers the distinctive Pacman "ghost patrolling in circles" behaviour for free

 # User Straw Poll
-So, recently it hit me that I should get an assessment from the horse's mouth, as it were.
-So I ran a very unscientific poll of a miniscule sample set of users, and asked them one question.
+It hit me that I should get an assessment from the horse's mouth, as it were.
+I therefore ran a very unscientific poll of a miniscule sample set of users, and asked them one question.

 The results are for answers to "What's the best thing about Scratch?" are: